Get your personal plan match in 2 minutes

 Scenario 1: Managing Type 2 Diabetes with Medi-Share Imagine you are a 40-year-old individual with Type 2 Diabetes who has been managing the condition with medication and regular checkups.
 You are interested in Medi-Share because of its large member base of 400,000+.

 However, you must consider the faith requirements.
 CHM requires strict Christian faith and church attendance.
 If you do not meet this requirement, you cannot enroll.
-Sedera offers a similar 6-month, 50% start but without the faith requirement.
-Their individual costs start at $199, which is comparable to Medi-Share but offers faster full coverage after the initial 6 months.
+Sedera offers a secular alternative: nothing shared in the first 12 months, then graduated annual caps from months 13 to 36, and full uncapped sharing after 36 months.
+Their individual costs start at $153, which is comparable to Medi-Share.

 Important Considerations Before Enrolling